Making Laminated Watercolor Bookmarks

 Adding a few details to complete these watercolor bookmarks.

-Adding Details and Etsy
+Adding Little Details

 Be the good,